The most incredible Mexican Queso Dip. An authentic homemade version that uses real Mexican white melting cheese with other

-In case you can’t get your hands on this type of cheese, Cacique does carry shredded queso quesadilla cheese right where you’d find other shredded cheese brands.
-I have used queso quesadilla cheese for queso dip and it’s pretty delicious as well.
+In case you can’t get your hands on this type of cheese, this recipe may not work.
+Cacique does carry shredded queso quesadilla cheese right where you’d find other shredded cheese brands, but do not use it.
+Only use Cacique rounds of cheese.
+I have used these Cacique cheeses before such as queso quesadilla cheese for queso dip and it’s pretty delicious as well.
 Besides Asadero Cheese and Queso Quesadilla Cheese, Oaxaca Cheese, and Queso Fresco Cheese are both other options of Mexican cheese that work for this queso dip recipe.
 Take a look at Cacique brand packaging before heading to the store.
 Queso Blanco (white cheese) never uses processed American cheese.

 Shop around at a few local grocery stores while you’re out getting groceries next time to see if any of them carry Cacique brand Mexican cheeses.
 I use this strategy while grocery shopping and I keep a mental note as to where I found something that I’d like to use in the future.

 Authentic Mexican Queso Dip